maliMirkec/personal-website/site/articles/my-first-year-of-freelancing.md

 - developed a custom theme for [a wedding photography website],
 - developed a custom theme for a digital ID validation solution website,
 - installed a premium theme for [another wedding photography website],
-- installed a premium theme for [a travel journal website], and
+- installed a premium theme for a travel journal website, and
 - helped a few clients to finish WordPress projects by applying style improvements and making websites responsive.

 I created a couple of styleguides: